-Biohybrid materials research group is young (established in 2013) and dynamic.
 Our research focuses on biohybrid materials, which allow the best features of synthetic and biological material types to be combined.
-We use advanced nanoparticle, organic and polymer synthesis methods to prepare synthetic building blocks, which are self-assembled mainly in biocompatible aqueous environment with biomacromolecules (DNA, proteins, viruses, cellulose, lignin).
-Our group utilizes high-end characterisation techniques: atomic force microscopy, cryogenic transmission electron microscopy and small angle X-ray scattering to study the systems.
+Of special interest are DNA nanostructures, virus particles and other protein cages that can be repurposed for materials science applications.
+We use advanced nanoparticle, organic and polymer synthesis methods to prepare synthetic building blocks, which are studied in conjunction with biomacromolecules (DNA, proteins, viruses, cellulose).
+Our goal is to understand the molecular design rules governing their preparation and assembly.
+The group utilizes high-end characterisation techniques: atomic force microscopy, cryogenic transmission electron microscopy and small angle X-ray scattering to study the systems.

 The research topics include for example (please see research for further details):

 - Protein cages